a sign with black text

 Photographs ©2015 by Brian Cohen.

-The left is the marker as seen from the Oman side; while the right is the same marker as seen from the enclave of the United Arab Emirates within the exclave of Oman.
-Photographs ©2015 by Brian Cohen.
+The photograph on the left is the marker as seen from the Oman side; while the photograph on the right is the same marker as seen from the enclave of the United Arab Emirates within the exclave of Oman.

 Photograph ©2015 by Brian Cohen.

-Shot from near the interior border of the exclave of Oman, the building houses law enforcement officers within the enclave of the United Arab Emirates.
-Photograph ©2015 by Brian Cohen.
+The above photograph was shot from near the interior border of the exclave of Oman.
+The building houses law enforcement officers within the enclave of the United Arab Emirates.

 The remainder of the photographs are simply in chronological order.
 The first two photographs were taken within the village of Nahwa, which is within the enclave of the United Arab Emirates.